Contacts+ for Mac

 - To note: While you can import in the Contacts+ for Mac app (File -> Import Contacts), importing in the Contacts+ for Web app is also a seamless process.

-Now that you've finished the first seven steps as a new user, next we'll walk you through best practice guidelines for more effectively managing your contacts.
+Now that you've finished the first six steps as a new user, next we'll walk you through best practice guidelines for more effectively managing your contacts.

 1. Familiarize yourself with our shortcut keys and your menu dashboard